 Vivado

-Vivado is the software tools developed by Xilinx for designing and programming Xilinx FPGAs and SoCs, which are widely used in research.
-The workflow includes design, synthesis, implementation, and programming with simple clicks in project mode.
+Vivado is the software tool developed by Xilinx for designing and programming Xilinx FPGAs and SoCs, which are widely used in research.
+The workflow includes design, synthesis, implementation, and programming with a single click in project mode.

 GUI/Project mode Vivado workflow

-Typically we can use Xilinx for freely downlable in Windows, and can let vivado sythesis in most of the FPGA boards available.
-The preferred edition is 2020.1 since it encompasses most of the widely used boards for implementation.
+Typically, we can use Xilinx for free downloadable on Windows and can use Vivado synthesis on most FPGA boards available.
+The preferred edition is 2020.1, as it supports most widely used boards for implementation.

-I typically includes every related HDL code included in one project, and set the top file based on the implementation needs, to simplify workflow and excessive storage for project mode workflow.
-It will help you to track the hierarchy of the code, and avoid creating multiple project that occupies too many memories in the computer.
+I typically include all related HDL code in a single project and set the top file based on the implementation needs to simplify the workflow and avoid excessive storage in project mode.
+It will help you track the code hierarchy and avoid creating multiple projects that occupy too much memory on the computer.

 - Difference in bitwidth for wires/registers.

-- There should be always some tcl output in tcl console.
-If the Vivado fall in the falling cases, the design might be too large for Vivado GUI/Project mode. *If the design run clock is not moving. *CPU/memory usage for Vivado is low. *It is more than 3 hours in gui mode.
+- There should always be some TCL output in the TCL console.
+If Vivado falls into the falling cases, the design might be too large for Vivado GUI/Project mode. *If the design run clock is not moving. *CPU/memory usage for Vivado is low. *It is more than 3 hours in GUI mode.

 Avoid IP core in Vivado

-One of the issue with vivado is the IP core in prior/alter version will not be available.
+One issue with Vivado is that IP cores from prior/alter versions will not be available.

-The most widely used one is BRAM/ROM, it is highly recommended to use XPM rathrer than block memory IP core to design BRAM/ROM to avoid the issue of transferring the project between different board/vivado versions.
-While it is still good to browse through the BRAM document avaliable at https://docs.xilinx.com/r/en-US/ug583-ultrascale-pcb-design/9.-Block-RAM.
+The most widely used one is BRAM/ROM.
+It is highly recommended to use XPM rather than a block memory IP core to design BRAM/ROM to avoid issues with transferring the project between different boards and Vivado versions.
+At the same time, it is still good to browse through the BRAM document available at https://docs.xilinx.com/r/en-US/ug583-ultrascale-pcb-design/9.-Block-RAM.

-If you find the various types of the xpram went missing when you try to do simulation/ synthesis.
-Try to directly load the xpm IP from your installation path, which is $XILINX_VIVADO/data/ip/xpm.
+Suppose you find that the various types of xpram went missing when you try to do simulation/synthesis.
+Try loading the XPM IP directly from your installation path: $XILINX_VIVADO/data/ip/xpm.

 Use of constraint

-Clock signals and set false paths for reset signal are the major constraints we used for FPGA implementation.
+Clock signals and set false paths for the reset signal are the major constraints we used for FPGA implementation.
 It can be set by following the tutorial here https://docs.xilinx.com/r/en-US/ug903-vivado-using-constraints/Timing-Constraints You need to set it before running the implementation to allow good power estimation.
-If we don’t set it beforehand, the power may stay 50W, but if we set it, it may be around 5W.
+If we don’t set it beforehand, the power may stay at 50W, but if we do, it may be around 5W.

-Another set of constraints lies in the pin assignment, which could be done by modifying the example pin layout file for the individual project purpose.
+Another set of constraints lies in the pin assignment, which can be handled by modifying the example pin layout file for the individual project.
 The tutorial in https://docs.xilinx.com/r/en-US/ug903-vivado-using-constraints/Pin-Assignment is a good starting point.

 Family-wise/board wise difference

-Though all FPGA boards available in Xilinx Vivado are called FPGA, there possiblly have signifcant differences between their performances based on the size of design.
-Typically Artix-7 board AC701 may have inferior performance to Ultrascale family.
-Some boards with different layout could also contribute performance differences.
+Although all FPGA boards in Xilinx Vivado are called FPGA, they may differ significantly in performance depending on the size of the design.
+Typically, the Artix-7 board AC701 may have inferior performance compared to the Ultrascale family.
+Some boards with different layouts could also contribute to performance differences.

 Attribute

-It is not recommended to use attributes in Xilinx given its generalibility to cross-platform, ASIC design.
+It is not recommended to use attributes in Xilinx, given their limited generalizability to cross-platform ASIC design.
 It has limited help.
 You may refer to the document here for this feature https://docs.xilinx.com/r/en-US/ug901-vivado-synthesis/Synthesis-Attributes I only use “don’t touch” for board-level functionality checks.
-I don’t recommend read through it if you already can reach the timing requirements.
+I don’t recommend reading through it if you already can reach the timing requirements.

 Use of TCL script:

 Clicking the menus in GUI/Project mode could be devastating.
-Use of the TCL script can avoid the long waiting time after the design implementation is completed.
+Using the TCL script can avoid the long wait time after design implementation is complete.

-Here is the example TCL file we typically used.
-Xilinx also provide TCL reference for exploration
+Here is the example TCL file we typically use.
+Xilinx also provides TCL reference for exploration

 Non-project mode Vivado workflow in Linux